zirinisp/SlackKit/README.md

 ![SlackKit](https://cloud.githubusercontent.com/assets/8311605/10260893/5ec60f96-694e-11e5-91fd-da6845942201.png)
-##iOS/OS X Slack Client Library
+##Alpha Linux Slack Client Library
 ###Description
-This is a Slack client library for iOS and OS X written in Swift.
+This is a Slack client library for Linux written in Swift.
 It's intended to expose all of the functionality of Slack's [Real Time Messaging API](https://api.slack.com/rtm) as well as the [web APIs](https://api.slack.com/web) that are accessible by [bot users](https://api.slack.com/bot-users).

+###Disclaimer: The linux version of SlackKit is a pre-release alpha.
+Feel free to report issues you come across.
+###Known Issues:
+	- File upload is currently broken.
+	- Attachments are currently broken.
 ###Installation

 ####Swift Package Manager
 Add SlackKit to your Package.swift